tapebrief

 Christopher Horvers · J.P.
 Morgan

-February winter storms caused 30 basis point drag on entire Q1Approximately 20% of tax refunds spent, 50% in savings, remainder offsetting fuel pricesNearly $50 billion in refunds yet to be distributed over 3-4 months
+February storms caused 30 basis point drag on Q1Approximately 20% of tax refunds already spent50% of refunds remain in consumer savingsRoughly $50 billion in refunds yet to be distributed over next 3-4 months

 Simeon Gutman · Morgan Stanley

-Why are transactions still below 2019 levels despite high repair/maintenance demand and aging housing stock; exploration of sector growth potential without faster home turnover.
+Questions why transactions remain below 2019 levels despite strong maintenance/repair fundamentals and aging housing stock; asks about sector growth constraints without faster home turnover.

-60-65% of revenue from DIY customerFour consecutive quarters of positive comps despite DIY headwinds2/3 of business in repair/maintenance, 1/3 discretionary
+60-65% of revenue from DIY consumer4 consecutive quarters of positive comps despite DIY headwindsTransaction performance at several-year highsTwo-thirds of business is repair/maintenance, one-third discretionary

 Simeon Gutman · Morgan Stanley